 The Polish Labour Code contains general rules on the use of quotas (translated as performance standards or work standards) in all industries, understood as a measure of workload in terms of productivity and quality14.
 Quotas must take into account the level of technological advancement and work organisation achieved at the worksite, and can only be raised as technical and organisational improvements are implemented to facilitate an increase in the productivity or quality of labour15.
-Importantly, the employer is prohibited from raising quotas solely on the basis of an employee's exceeding performance, if this has occurred as a result of the employee's greater personal contribution or professional efficiency.
+Importantly, the employer is prohibited from raising quotas solely on the basis of an employee's greater personal contribution or professional efficiency.
 As such, the employer cannot increase productivity quotas simply because some employees work above and beyond performance indicators.
 Undoubtedly, the aim of specifying conditions for the legal increase of quotas is to protect the well-being (the health and life) of employees.
 Although the rule on quotas is not located

-12 Sąd Okręgowy w Poznaniu Judgement of 10 June 2020, reference number VIII Pa 135/19
+$^{^{12}}$ Sąd Okręgowy w Poznaniu Judgement of 10 June 2020, reference number VIII Pa135/19